 We’ve always done a good job of saving for our eventual retirements because, in my mind, I had always envisioned that saving consistently would provide more options in the future.

-About four or five years ago, the explosion of early retirement blogs coincided with a missing out on a job promotion.
+About four or five years ago, the explosion of early retirement blogs coincided with missing out on a job promotion.
 A more concrete plan started to take hold.
 We started saving more and more aggressively and sharpened the focus on our goals.

 Within the last two years we wavered between a gap experience and waiting for the financial security of early retirement.
 Our saving level had increased to well over 50% of our gross income and our monthly expenses were trimmed to the bare necessities.

 With this savings rate and low cost of living, we could have held out for three or four more years and been able to retire completely, but we were too invested in the idea of a year or two of travel to wait it out.

 The timing of our mini-retirement was actually still in doubt up until the last minute as it hinged on the successful sale of our house.
 Expecting a down market and difficulty with the house sale we were prepared to hold off for another year, but were surprised with a full price offer in under two weeks and our course of action was set.

 Did you have any financial benchmarks you wanted to hit before your time away?
 (Certain amount of cash, frequent flyer miles, house paid off, % of expenses covered by passive income, safe withdrawal rate, consumer debt paid off?)

 We are probably in the minority here, but we didn’t have an absolute must reach goal to make this happen.
 We spent a lot of time with spreadsheets to map out what we thought we could do.
 Two years?
 Three?
 How much would we have to make when we work again?
 How many years would it take to really never need to work again?
 Too many!

 What was the planning, preparing process like?
 What was the response from friends and family?
 How did you handle that?

 For us, the planning process was definitely an evolutionary process.